movementkitchen/website/src/pages/index.md

 - Climb, hike, dance, surf, skate feeling strong and comfortable in your body
 - Return to competitive sports

-Or maybe you never had children, but you:
+Or maybe you've never had children, but you:

 - Keep getting injured or hurt for days after training
 - Live with a chronic health condition like endometriosis, pelvic organ prolapse or back pain and want to find a way to exercise and get stronger without aggravating symptoms